Murovdağ

 The Murovdağ ridge or Mrav range extends north from Hinaldag Peak through Gamish (or Gomshasar) Mountain.
+Geographically, it is a continuation of the Sevan mountains to the west.
 The northeastern slope features a group of scenic lakes, including Göygöl near the northern slope.
-The Karabakh/Syunik Plateau extends from the south of Murovdağ/Mrav.
+The Karabakh Plateau extends from the south of Murovdağ/Mrav.
 Fir and spruce forests are spread as far southeast as the Murovdağ.
 The summer mountain pastures of Murovdağ/Mrav were traditionally used by Azerbaijani and Armenian shepherds.